Conctr/squirrel/README.md

 ### setDeviceId(*[deviceId]*)

-The *setDeviceId()* allows you the set the unique identifier that will be used by Conctr to identify the current device.
+The *setDeviceId()* method allows you the set the unique identifier that will be used by Conctr to identify the current device.

 **Note** Changing the device ID after data has already been set previously will create a new device in Conctr.
 There will be no link between any data from this newly created device and the device data linked to the previous device ID.